March 9, 2026

 You know, another chemical.
 Let me take a look.
 I was blown away.
 I mean, that was a game changer for me.

-And both of those were a home run with respect to glyphosate.
-Also the sulfur problem, autistic kids, they release sulfate in their urine.
+And both of those were home run with respect to glyphosate.
+Also the sulfur problem.
+Autistic kids, they release sulfate in their urine.
 And yet they have sulfate deficiency in their blood and in their brain.

 So they're shedding sulfate for some weird reason.
 I mean, the whole thing is just so screwed up.
 And you're like, what is going on with these kids?

-TalkToMeGuy: Mike drop.
+TalkToMeGuy: Mic drop.
 And that was a great show.
 Thank you so much.
-It really blows my mind.
-You've heard it, but you've said it before.
-And each time it blows my mind as a kid, although I'm old enough that I was exposed pretty regularly to the DDT.
+That really blows my mind.
+You've heard it, but you've said it before and each time it blows my mind as a kid, although I'm old enough that I was exposed pretty regularly to DDT.

-TalkToMeGuy: I mean, sorry, not glyphosate, DDT.
+Dr. Stephanie Seneff: I mean, sorry, not glyphosate, DDT.
 And I grew up around the Salinas Valley.
 So there was just tons of chemicals.
-They were methal bromating the fields and oh my lord.
+They were a mouth of bromide in the fields and oh my lord.
 Yeah.
-So yeah.

-The rate of glyphosate usage went up dramatically in the first 10 years of this century as a consequence of the introduction of these round up ready crops.
+The rate of glyphosate usage went up dramatically in the first 10 years of this century as a consequence of the introduction of these roundup ready crops.
 Corn, soy, canola, sugar beets, alfalfa, these are sort of core crops, you know.
-Many of those crops end up in the processed foods because you've got, you get the, you know, the corn, of course, is the sugar.
-Fructose, high fructose corn syrup is sugar.
+Many of those crops end up in the processed foods because you get the corn, of course, is the sugar.
+High fructose corn syrup is sugar.
 And then you've got the sugar beets are also sugar.
-And then you've got the, the soy, you know, soy protein bars.
+And then you've got the soy protein bars.
 Those things are really toxic.

-Dr. Stephanie Seneff: I would never touch it.
+Dr. Stephanie Seneff: It's so disgusting I would never touch it.
 And then it's been tested by Zen Hanukkah.
-And she found, you know, glyphosate in it at pretty high levels in the burger.
+And she found you know, glyphosate in it at pretty high levels in the burger.
 I would never eat one of those things.
-Not to mention just the way it's made, you know, with putting genetic engineering, I think it's E. Coli or yeast or something and growing them with this plant like heme.
+Not to mention just the way it's made, you know, with putting genetic engineering, I think it's E. coli or yeast or something and growing them with this plant like heme.
 I mean, it's just disgusting to think about in my opinion.

 TalkToMeGuy: And I've never known a vegetarian or a vegan who is looking for their meat substitute burger to bleed.

-Speaker 4: Lol, I think they probably even want that, right?
+Dr. Stephanie Seneff: I don't even want that right?
 No, they don't want that.
 They thought that was a cool saying like what?
-Yeah.

-Dr. Stephanie Seneff: I guess they're hoping to draw more people in who want that, who want that meat flavor to get it to draw more people into the vegan mentality.
+Dr. Stephanie Seneff: Yeah, I guess they're hoping to draw more people in who want that who want that meat flavor to get it to draw more people into the vegan mentality.

-Dr. Stephanie Seneff: So that's whole You're not so glad you brought that up.
-Right.
-I can go with that one for sure because it's really been an eye-opener for me and that's something that I didn't really become aware of until just when COVID hit.
-Once COVID hit, I started to get curious because I saw that the first three places where things kind of lit up, you know, the, of course, Wuhan and then Lumberdy region of Italy and then New York City, sort of three places where you became aware, oh my God, this thing is real, it's serious and it's coming at me, right?
+Dr. Stephanie Seneff: So that's all right, I can go with that one for sure because it's really been an eye-opener for me and that's something that I didn't really become aware of until just when COVID hit.
+Once COVID hit, I started to get curious because I saw that the first three places where things kind of lit up, you know, the of course, Wuhan and then Lumberdy region of Italy and then New York City, sort of three places where you became aware, oh my god, this thing is real, it's serious and it's coming at me, right?

 You have to design the engine especially to make it that work.
 But they've got these big trucks in Brazil spewing out, you know, I suspect, spewing out glyphosate.
 Now, if it gets to combustion, it'll be broken down.
 But that's going to also produce nitrogen and phosphorus in toxic gases in the air.